-Section 469 of the new CO allows a company to release a director of the director`s responsibility to a third party if the conditions are met.
-Certain debts and costs cannot be covered by compensation, such as penalties, penalties imposed by regulatory authorities, costs of defending a criminal proceeding when the director is found guilty, and the costs of defending civil proceedings against the director of the company or a related company in which the director is tried.
-As far as I know, there is no director`s contract in Hong Kong.
-Only the MAA governs the directors` powers and duties against the company.
-If you want to enter into a contract between the company and someone who is a company manager, you are free to do so.
-You can see it as an employment contract if you wish.
+With hong kong`s new corporate regulations coming into effect on March 3, 2014, it`s now time to check if your company`s service contract with your general manager or general manager complies with the new law.
+Article 469 of the new CO allows a company to transfer liability from a director to a third party if the conditions are met.
+Some debts and costs cannot be covered by compensation, such as .B.
+Penalties, penalties imposed by regulators, costs of defending criminal proceedings if the director is found guilty, and costs of defending a civil case against the director of the corporation or an affiliate in which the director is sued.
+As far as I know, there is no management contract in Hong Kong.
+Only the MAA regulates the powers and duties of directors vis-à-vis the company.
+If you want to enter into a contract between the company and someone who is a business owner, you are free to do so.
+You can consider it as an employment contract if you wish.
 Directors are not employees per se.
-Directors are individuals (or other companies) who represent the company and have the power to act on its behalf.
-As a director (assuming the MAA does not limit you), you can enter the company into contracts.
-B, for example opening a bank account, signing a rental agreement, etc. Yes, as a director, you can perform all day-to-day and management tasks, unless the MAA forbids it (z.B by requiring all administrators to sign a new contract and not just one).
-There is no real legal role for an “employee” in this corporate law context – it is really anyone who forces the company to perform certain tasks permanently for remuneration (or even without remuneration).
+Directors are natural persons (or other companies) who represent the company and have the power to act on its behalf.
+As an administrator (provided the MAA does not restrict you), you can include the company in the contracts.
+B, e.g.